 If you can increase sales, then both profitability and cash flow will benefit.

-- look at services or products that can be packaged together
+- Identify services or products that can be packaged together.

 When setting or reviewing prices: